Turning Helix into an IDE with the help of WezTerm and CLI tools

 Helix currently does not support snippets.

-However, there is a workaround to insert snippets using :insert-output
+However, there is a workaround to insert snippets using :insert-output to run a shell command.

 Still, this might not feel like the most natural way to work with snippets.